Substra/substra-frontend/README.md

 ## Using a specific branch / commit of the backend and/or orchestrator

 Many developments done in the frontend go hand in hand with API changes coming from either the backend or the orchestrator.
-These changes aren't always available in the last release and sometimes aren't even merged in the `master` branches.
+These changes aren't always available in the last release and sometimes aren't even merged in the `main` branches.
 In order to use them, you'll need to:

 1. Check out the branches / commits in your local clones of the repos
 2. In each repo, run `skaffold run` (with your usual options, for example `-p single-org` for `connect-backend`)